-When the stove is assembled and all instructions have been observed, a fire can be lit.
-Be careful with touching the stove the first few times it is used as it may damage the varnish.
+When the insert is assembled and all instructions have been observed, a fire can be lit.
+Be careful with touching the insert the first few times it is used as it may damage the varnish.
+This is only true when the insert is new and the varnish has not yet heat cured.

-Take care when inserting logs into the burn chamber, in order not to damage the Thermotte plates.
-Please note that during the first few firings, the insulations panels within the firebox will release moisture contained within them from production.
-This will slow down the burn rate slightly and could cause markings on the glass.
-These are easily removed with glass cleaner once the glass has gone cold.
-Possibly leave the door slightly open the first 2-3 times that the stove is used.
-It is advisable to ventilate the room well when making the fire for the first time as the varnish on the stove will release some smoke or smell.
-Both the smoke and smell will disappear and are not hazardous.
+Avoid strong hits when inserting logs into the burn chamber, in order not to damage the Thermotte plates.
+Be aware that humidity in the insulation plates can cause slow combustion at initial firing, which will be resolved as the humidity evaporates.
+Possibly leave the door slightly open the first 2-3 times that the insert is used.

+It is advisable to air well when lighting a fire for the first time as the varnish on the insert will release some smoke or smell.
+This smoke and smell will disappear and are not hazardous.
+When lighting the fire for the first time we also recommend opening/shutting the door regularly the first two hours to aviod the door gasket sticking to the varnish